albertovpd/ml_notes_and_comparison_betwen_python-bigquery-automl/README.md

 - The cost is quite high (~20€/job).
 - It take almost 0hours to build it and lot of time computing the solution.
 - It can be very easily implemented and programmed to run periodically in the GCS environment.

-- Thanks to the interactive results, in classification problems you can modify the parameters to fit better your purposes.
+- With Python, once you have your selected model, you can perform a tunning of hyperparameters to sharp even more your algorithm.

+- With BigQuery and AutoML, the tunning of hyperparameters is already implemented on the solution.
+The final result show the metrics, with an interactive button.
+You can slide the button to enhance the better metrics for your project.

-A very interesting point is that 3 tools can be combined to enhance results.
+A very interesting point is that the 3 tools can be combined.

 ----------------------